zzuse/dotfiles/README.md

 ### Preinstall on a fresh clean OSX system:

+    RCM is a dotfiles management system.
-    The automation script is to install on an fresh clean OSX.
+    This automation script is to install on an fresh clean OSX.
-    First you need install Xcode, brew.
+    First you need install Xcode and brew.
-    Second you will install it as follow steps.
+    Then you will install as follow steps.
-    RCM is a dotfiles management system

 ### Install rcm on OSX:

-    (deprecated) brew tap thoughtbot/formulae
-    brew install rcm
+    (deprecated, not needed now: brew tap thoughtbot/formulae) brew install rcm

 ### Install rcm on Ubuntu:

-*   in case upgrade python3.6 on ubuntu 16.04, you need:
+*   in case using python3.6 on ubuntu 16.04, you need:
     	`/usr/lib/python3/dist-packages# ln -s apt_pkg.cpython-35m-x86_64-linux-gnu.so apt_pkg.cpython-36m-x86_64-linux-gnu.so`
 *   normally:
 ```sh